1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Neo

 The hotend of the **Neo** is shown in the following picture.
 Note the shape of the heatbreak as it's plugged into the belonging hole at the printhead and secured by two screws.
-The outer diameter of the heatbreak is 6mm(?), the inner diameter is 4mm and the total length is probably something around 2.4-2.5cm (sorry, I forgot to measure it as I had it disassembled, will do it next time though).
+The outer diameter of the heatbreak is 7mm at the thick part (top and bottom), at the smaller part between it's 6mm.
+The inner diameter is about 4.2mm.
+The length measured from the top until the 'stop ring' before the thread is 15.5mm and the length in total is about 24.6mm.

 ![Hotend](../assets/images/head_neo_block-hotend-disass_web.jpg)